 The environment around her, including loud noises, too much activity, or clutter

-Confusion caused by being asked too many questions at once, trying to understand complex instructions, or feeling the stress of caregivers
+Confusion from being asked too many questions at once, trying to understand complex instructions, or feeling the stress of caregivers

 Once you understand the triggers for Alzheimer’s aggression, you can take steps to prevent it.
-Try these suggestions:
+A few things to try:

-- Avoid asking too many questions at once, giving overly complicated instructions, and speaking negatively.
-That way, you are less likely to confuse and agitate the person you are caring for.
+Don’t ask too many questions at once, give instructions that are too complex, or criticize.
+That way, you’re less likely to confuse and upset the person you are caring for.

-- Limit the amount of loud noises, frenetic movement, and clutter.
+Limit the amount of loud noises, activity, and clutter around her.

-- Don’t contradict.
-Those with Alzheimer’s disease see a different reality than you do.
-Rather than challenge that reality, sit and listen.
+Don’t argue.
+People with Alzheimer’s disease see a different reality than you do.
+Rather than challenge them about it, sit and listen.
 Ask questions about it.

-- Focus on the past.
-Alzheimer’s affects short-term memory.
-It’s often easier and less stressful for someone with Alzheimer’s disease to recall and talk about distant memories than it is for them to remember what they watched on TV the night before.
+Focus on the past.
+Alzheimer’s affects short-term memory, so it’s often easier and less stressful for someone to recall and talk about distant memories than what they watched on TV the night before.

-- Use memory cues.
-As the disease progresses, remembering to do and how to do everyday tasks like brushing your teeth or getting dressed becomes more difficult.
-Reminder notes placed in key locations can help prevent frustration.
+Use memory cues.
+As the disease gets worse, remembering when and how to do everyday tasks like brushing teeth or getting dressed gets harder.
+Reminder notes around the house can help prevent frustration.